Cuyahoga County Council: Elections

 Council members are elected to four-year terms.
 The size of the council is fixed at 11.
 Districts are re-evaluated following each decennial federal census in order to reflect shifts in population.

 A candidate for the office of council member must have been a registered voter of Cuyahoga County for at least the two years immediately prior to filing a declaration of candidacy.
 Additionally, the candidate must have been a resident of their council district for at least 30 days immediately prior to filing a declaration of candidacy.
-Once elected or appointed, a council member must continue to reside within his or her districts throughout their term.
+Once elected or appointed, a council member must continue to reside within their district throughout their term.
 If redistricting occurs during mid-term, and a council member is redistricted outside their district, the council member is not disqualified from office until the term ends.

 Council members

 For the initial election for county council in November 2010, candidates in districts 1, 3, 5, 7, 9, and 11 were elected to four-year terms, to commence January 1, 2011.
 Candidates in districts 2, 4, 6, 8, and 10 were elected to two-year terms, to commence January 1, 2011.
 Candidates in districts 2, 4, 6, 8, and 10 were elected to full four-year terms in November 2012, to commence January 1, 2013.
 Beginning with the 2012 general election, the term for each member of Council shall be four years.

 As of May 2025, council members were: